CowboyPilot/ETCR5_VARA_TOOLS/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 This guide will help you get started.

+This is not something I plan on updating regularly but feel free to clone and modify as you see fit.
+Anything that makes things better for everyone else.

 ## How to Contribute

 ### Reporting Issues